rylanraj/BChat/README.md

 BChat is an exclusive social media platform for BCIT Computing Students, I am a contributer of the original repository, and this fork was simply made so I could pin it with it's intended name.

-A live instance is available at: https://bchat.rylanraj.com
+A live publically accessible instance is available at: https://bchat.rylanraj.com

 Features: